mlsmoorman/project1---mancala/README.md

   2. The player that still has pieces on their side of the board captures those pieces and they are deposited to that player's Mancala
   3. The player with the most pieces in their Mancala at the end of the game WINS!!!

+///////////////////////////////

+### SCREENSHOTS HERE

+///////////////////////////////

+### Technologies Used
+  MVC Method using:
+  1. HTML - set up the static/unchanging information that is located on the DOM
+      Includes:
+      - the Header "Mancala"
+      - Mancala for each player
+      - Replay box

+  2. CSS - set up the appearance of the DOM
+      Includes:
+      - use of a flex layout for the overall screen
+      - incorporates vmin so that all aspects of the game are interactive and change with the screen size
+      - used hover to hightlight which button the user has the mouse over
+      - used box-shadow to create a glow behind the header and game board

+  3. JavaScript - game play
+      Includes:
+      - init function to set the initial values of the game/resets them once replay is hit
+      - render function to set the look of the game and change it as game play continues
+      - calls 5 sub-functions to update the DOM:
+          - renderScores - update scores
+          - renderPlayers - update players
+          - renderSideA - update sideA marbles
+          - renderSideB - update sideB marbles
+          - renderWinner - update winner
+      - gameplay begins with a random player selection and the click of a button which calls the      moveMarbles function
+          - moves marbles across the gameboard according to game rules
+          - calls the gamePlay function
+              - calls the updatePlayersScores function
+              - calls the updatePocketTotals function
+              - calls the checkEndGame function
+                - if true calls the tallyFinalScores and checkWinner functions
+                - else game play continues by checking if the player landed in their own Mancala to keep the player the same or move on to the next player by calling the changePlayer function

+///////////////////////////////

+### LINK TO DEPLOY GAME HERE

+///////////////////////////////

+### Future Updates

-  //future version - CAPTURE// If the last piece dropped is in an empty pocket on the player's side of the board, that piece along with any pieces in the pocket directly opposite are moved to the player's Mancala
+  1. Capture Function - If the last piece dropped is in an empty pocket on the player's side of the board, that piece along with any pieces in the pocket directly opposite are moved to the player's Mancala

+  2. Hover pocket CSS - hovering over a pocket will reveal the count of the stones within that pocket

+  3. Removal of the buttons themselves and allow players to click within the actual pockets

+  4. Removal of images for marbles and tie in actual marble pieces that can be moved by the players from one pocket to the next